Domenico Criscito

 Criscito played for Serie A clubs Genoa and Juventus, making over 200 appearances across four spells for the former.
-He also played for seven years in the Russian Premier League for Zenit Saint Petersburg, making 225 total appearances and winning two league titles for the team.
-A full international from 2009 to 2018, he played for the Italy national team at the 2010 FIFA World Cup.
+He also played for 7 seasons in the Russian Premier League for Zenit Saint Petersburg, making 225 total appearances and winning two league titles.
+A full international from 2009 to 2018, he played for Italy at the 2010 FIFA World Cup.

 Club career

 Early career

 A native of southern Italy, Criscito moved up north at age 13 to pursue his football career.
 He started his professional career at Genoa, for whom he made his debut in Serie B in June 2003 at the age of 16.
 In the summer of 2004, Genoa sold 50% of Criscito and Francesco Volpe contracts to Juventus for €1.9 million, with 50% contract of Antonio Nocerino was sold to Genoa for €450,000.

 Juventus

 Criscito played for Juventus's Primavera team alongside Italy U-21 teammates Claudio Marchisio, Paolo De Ceglie and Sebastian Giovinco, and together they won the 2005–06 Campionato Nazionale Primavera.
-In the 2006–07 season, he returned to Genoa and established himself as one of the top young defenders in Serie B. In January 2007, Juventus bought his remaining 50% registration rights for €7.5 million.
+In the 2006–07 season, he returned to Genoa and established himself as one of the top young defenders in Serie B. In January 2007, Juventus bought its remaining 50% registration rights for €7.5 million.
 This was paid by the co-ownership of Masiello and Konko to Genoa, and €5.25 million cash.
-He also signed a new contract with Juventus that would last until 30 June 2011 and remaining on loan at Genoa.
+He also signed a new contract with Juventus that would last until 30 June 2011, remaining on loan at Genoa.

 Criscito made his Serie A debut for Juventus on 25 August 2007, in Juve's comeback game in Serie A versus Livorno, a crushing 5–1 victory.
 However, he endured a difficult time at the Turin club.
 He was deemed "too soft" to be a centre-back after Francesco Totti scored twice in six minutes in the September game, a 2–2 draw, against Roma from his side of the pitch.
 Criscito was substituted at half-time.
 After that, he found himself behind Nicola Legrottaglie and Giorgio Chiellini in the pecking order due to their outstanding form.